Final Rider Information

 Riders have the option of doing the event solo or as a pair.
 Paired riders will have designated ‘hand over’ points along the route where one rider can pass the timing baton to the other.

 Each rider will be given a route booklet with event information as well as maps of the course.
-All forest sectors will be signed with course marking arrows and tape, linking road sections will be clearly marked in the route booklet and via the event gpx files.
+The full route will be on gpx – forest sectors will only be signed in the event of any diversion with course marking arrows and tape, all sections will be clearly marked in the route booklet and via the event gpx files – the course is GPX only and not marked.

 Riders should ensure that they remain on the event route in case we need to locate you.

-Our closing event will be the Salsa Brunch on the Beach (food/drinks included in the entry) from 10:30-12:00 on the Sunday morning.
+Our closing event will be the Salsa Brunch Party (food/drinks included in the entry) from 09:30-12:00 on the Sunday morning.
 This will be a chance for all riders to come together, share finishing stories, epic moments and celebrate their achievements.

 The Salsa Frontier 300 is a well balanced mix of good forest access tracks and minor roads.
 The forest sectors tend to be fairly fast with wide hard pack surfaces, though the route does climb to over 500m, with one hike a bike section, most of the climbing is relatively steady.